anashj/BlazorWASM-OpenID-ADFS-SSO-NET6/README.md

 # Blazor WASM OpenId ADFS

-The goal of this project is to describe how we can configure sso authentication with openid connect targeting on premise ADFS as identity server.
+The goal of this project is to describe how we can configure SSO authentication with OpenID Connect targeting on-premise ADFS as an identity server.

 #### Destination
-Poeple who work in an entreprise with very limited and restricted access to cloud services (AzureAd), and use ADFS: Active Directory Federation Services on premise as their identity server.
+People who work in an a context with very limited and restricted access to cloud services (Azure AD), and use ADFS: Active Directory Federation Services on-premise as their identity server.

 #### To start
 Create new project using template: Blazor WebAssembly.